preciofishbone/OmniaDocsG2/blocks/form-rollup-block/index.rst

 Form rollup
 ========================

 This is a new block in Omnia 7.6.
+The block can be used for many different purposes.
 Here's a basic description.
 More will be added soon.

 The following settings are available: